rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   The API app should be populated with the code from the GitHub repository.
+-   The API app should be populated with the code from the GitHub repository

 ### Task 3: Update the Configuration Settings with the API URL